2018 Student UAS Competition

 Sponsorship opportunities are available.
 Contact email@example.com to become involved as we support and celebrate the best and brightest of the Canadian UAS sector as they compete in this world class event.

-Interested teams are to register on line with the $500 registration fee by November 9th 2016.
+Once activated teams can pay the $500 registration fee by November 10th 2017.
 This does not cover student expenses.
-Once the design paper is accepted and the team advances to Phase II, the $200 fee for each student to cover meals and accommodation can be paid by 28 April 2017.
+Once the design paper is accepted and the team advances to Phase II, the $200 fee for each student to cover meals and accommodation can be paid by 13 April 2018.